Skip to main content

 • Read and analyze challenging and interesting essays;

-• Explore these essays with classmates in lively discussions;
+• Explore these essays with classmates in lively discussions; and

 • Write and revise frequently, based on thoughtful feedback from instructors and peers.